 We can probably all relate to this point, you go out, buy some new trainers and think they're the coolest thing in the world.
 Now fast forward a few years and you probably don't feel the same love for them now that they've seen better days.
 If your website looks 'old' people won't use it.

-You can tell that your site is old, if you’re too embarrassed to send people to your website, or you apologise to people for how bad it looks.
+If you are too embarrassed to tell people you know about to your website, or you find yourself apologizing to people for how bad it looks, its time to freshen it up.
 You should be proud of your Umbraco website and if you're not, then it's time to upgrade!